 Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 1 of 10)

 Look, I’ve always prided myself on having eclectic taste in music.
-But as cool as I have always tried to be, I gotta be honest, when it comes to music I’m really a nerd, if not a stone cold one.
+But as cool as I have always tried to be, I gotta be honest, when it comes to music I’m really a stone cold nerd.

 After all, where else but Top 40 radio could I have gone in the 1960s to sample almost every musical style under the sun, from folk, funk, soul, reggae, country and bluegrass to instrumentals, easy listening, show tunes, acid rock, swamp rock, psychedelic rock, early metal, swing, bubblegum, garage, power pop and the Great American Songbook – all at the same place?